nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

     From nf-core tools 3.0 onwards many features can be removed during template creation.
 This is what we did when deselecting features earlier.

+At the top you see, all parameters displayed that differ from the pipeline defaults.
+These were configured with the `test` profile.

 You can use the `test` profile to check if your pipeline is still working during your development cycle.

 The default template `test` profile leverages small test files that are stored in the nf-core [test data GitHub repository](https://github.com/nf-core/test-datasets) as inputs for the pipeline.